-When it comes to scroll saw blades, I did not think that there would be so many different types of blades to choose from when I started scrolling.
-So how many types of blades are there?
-Well, I may not be able to cover all the types of blade out there, but I decided to do a little bit of digging and came up with some different types of scroll saw blades to choose from.
+When it comes to scroll saw blades, I did not think that there would be so many different types of scroll saw blades to choose from when I started scrolling.
+I may not be able to cover all the types of scroll saw blades out there, but I decided to do a little bit of digging and came up with some different types of scroll saw blades to choose from.

-Doing some research, I have come up with some very different looking scroll saw blades out there.
-Some common ones that seem to be more standard are; Standard Tooth, Skip Tooth, Double Tooth, Reverse Skip Tooth, Precision Ground, Crown Tooth, and Spiral Blades.
 I also found something interesting I might try called Scroll Sanders.
-Lets go into some more detail here on each of these types of blades.
+Lets go into some more detail here on each of these types of scroll saw blades.

 Standard tooth blades, or regular tooth blades, are just as they sound, standard.
 From what I have found they are evenly spaced teeth on the blade.
 I have read that these were the common blades to use until they started coming up with some new variations of the scroll saw blade that are supposed to work better.
 I have not personally used these types of blades and based on what I have read, I don’t expect that many use these types of blade too much anymore.

 2. Skip Tooth Blades